Central Fund Of Israel

 How does Central Fund Of Israel spend its money?

 Central Fund Of Israel directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Central Fund Of Israel tax-deductible?